-The best way to avoid overdrawing your account is to make sure you know how much is in it.
-If you know how much money you have put in and taken out of your account, you know exactly how much you can promise to a seller with a debit card or check transaction.
+The best way to avoid overdrawing your account is knowing your account balance.
+If you know how much money you have available to spend, you know exactly how much you can promise to a seller when using your debit card or doing a check transaction.

-The fifth method to check your balance is with a physical account register.
-Although it’s far less common nowadays to use this method thanks to Online and Mobile Banking, it’s still a good way to learn how to manage your money.
-In your register, you can write down each transaction you make whether you are spending or depositing money.
+Far less common nowadays, but still available, you can track your balance with a physical account register.
+It is essential to write down each transaction, including all deposits and purchases.
 When you spend money, subtract that amount from the ongoing balance.
 When you deposit money, add it to the ongoing balance.
-It only takes a minute, and it helps you know exactly how much you have in your account to spend.
+It only takes a minute, and it helps you know exactly how much you have available in your account to spend.

 Simply select the tool that is most convenient for you to stay on top of your account balance so you can be sure sufficient funds are available before making any purchase.